mario-aleo/Dungeons-And-Dices/dnd-upgrade/bower_components/app-route/README.md

 directional, so when changes to the `route` object occur within `app-route`, they automatically reflect back to the global location.

+### Hashes vs Paths

-A `app-location` can be configured to use the hash part of a URL as the canonical source for path information.
+By default `app-location` routes using the pathname portion of the URL.
+This has broad browser support but it does require cooperation of the backend server.
+An `app-location` can be configured to use the hash part of a URL instead using the `use-hash-as-path` attribute, like so:

-Example:

 ```html
 <app-location route="{{route}}" use-hash-as-path></app-location>
 ```

+### Integrating with other routing code

+There is no standard event that is fired when window.location is modified.
+`app-location` fires a `location-changed` event on `window` when it updates the location.
+It also listens for that same event, and re-reads the URL when it's fired.
+This makes it very easy to interop with other routing code.